 endurance athletes, enhanced diastolic

-filling would appear to be the most likely mechanism
+filling would appear to be the most likely mechanism,

 with a reliance on a Frank-Starling